bharatsonwane/team-orbit/frontend/src/docs/ROUTING_SYSTEM.md

 # Routing System Documentation

-Comprehensive documentation for the Lokvani frontend routing system with role-based authentication.
+Comprehensive documentation for the TeamOrbit frontend routing system with role-based authentication.

 ## 🎯 Overview

-The Lokvani frontend uses a sophisticated routing system that combines React Router with role-based authentication.
+The TeamOrbit frontend uses a sophisticated routing system that combines React Router with role-based authentication.
 The system is built around an array-based route configuration that allows for easy management and role-based access control.

 ## 🏗️ Architecture